 Sarah joined ECU in March 2021.
-She was formerly Director of Jubilee Debt Campaign, a UK charity working to stop debt causing poverty and inequality in the UK and globally.
+She was formerly Director of Jubilee Debt Campaign (now Debt Justice).
 Before that, she led policy development, campaigns and coalition-building on climate change, corporate accountability and trade for Friends of the Earth UK and Friends of the Earth International.
-She has a BA in geography from the University of Oxford and a Masters in international politics from the School of Oriental and African Studies.
+She has a BA in geography from the University of Oxford and a Masters in international politics from SOAS.
 She is a founding board member of Tax Justice UK, and a trustee of Transparency International and the Barry Amiel Norman Melburn Trust.

 George became Programme Officer at ECU in January 2021, having originally joined as an intern.
 George previously worked as a researcher for the Centre for Local Economic Strategies.
 Originally from the Wirral on Merseyside, George holds a first class BA in philosophy, politics and economics and an MA in social and political thought, both from the University of Leeds.

 Anna is a strategist, leadership coach and advisor to a range of organisations working for economic systems change.
 She is a Co-optee at the Joseph Rowntree Charitable Trust, a Fellow of the RSA, and an Associate of the Institute for Social Banking.
 A former CEO of the Finance Innovation Lab, she has served as a Trustee of the New Economics Foundation, the Just Finance Foundation and the New Economy Organisers Network.

 Laurie is one of ECU’s co-founders and leads the Cohort 2040 project, which explores how future leaders can rise to the challenge of realising a better world as the consequences of the environmental crisis become more severe.
 He is a Visiting Fellow at Chatham House, an Associate Fellow at the IPPR, and a Visiting Fellow at the Global Systems Institute, University of Exeter.